A Midsummer Night's Dream (1999 film): Plot

 Meanwhile, the acting troupe, preparing the play for the entertainment of the Duke, rehearse in the forest.
 The mischievous Puck magically enchants Bottom with the head of a donkey and he is then seen by the bewitched Titania.
 She woos him in her bower, attended by fairies.

 Upon Oberon's orders, Puck uses the magic potion on the sleeping Demetrius.
-He also falls in love with Helena, leading to a rift between all four that culminates in a mud-wrestling scene.
+He also falls in love with Helena, creating a rift between the four of them that ultimately culminates in a mud-wrestling confrontation.

 Oberon tires of the sport and restores order, pairing Lysander back with Hermia using another flower to undo the spell.
 Demetrius is let be with Helena, and he reconciles with his own queen Titania with the second flower.

-Theseus and Hippolyta's riding party comes across the couples sleeping half-naked in a field.
+Theseus and Hippolyta's riding party comes across the couples sleeping naked in a field.
 As the couples declare their love, Demetrius with Helena and Lysander with Hermia, the Duke and future bride invite the other couples to also wed in their ceremony, much to Egeus' chagrin.

 Bottom also wakes in a field, transformed back into fully human form.
 What happened with the fairy seems a dream.
 However, he is left a gold ring that has a woodland appearance.

 Bottom and his troupe of "rude mechanicals" perform their amateur play before Duke Theseus, his wife Hippolyta, the other two couples and the court at the wedding celebration, producing a tragedy that unintentionally turns into a comedy.
 As the newlywed couples consummate their marriages, the fairies bless their unions.